ad-freiburg/qlever/README.md

 hours and executes most queries in less than a second.

-On top of the standard SPARQL functionality, QLever also supports SPARQL+Text search and SPARQL autocompletion; these are described in the next section.
+On top of the standard SPARQL functionality, QLever also supports SPARQL+Text search and SPARQL autocompletion; these are described on the [advanced features](docs/advanced_features.md) page.

 A demo of QLever on a variety of large datasets, including Wikidata, can be found [here](http://qlever.cs.uni-freiburg.de).